MNLobago/Zindi_codeEvents/Combating Crop Pests with AI MMU x MUST Hackathon/README.md

 ## Overview

-This repository contains the baseline notebook for the **Combating Crop Pests with AI** hackathon hosted on [Zindi](https://zindi.africa/).
+This repository contains the baseline notebook and Second place solution for the **Combating Crop Pests with AI** hackathon hosted on [Zindi](https://zindi.africa/).
 The challenge focuses on early detection of fall armyworm infestations in maize crops using AI-powered image classification.

 ---